cleitonsouza01/trade/README.md

 trades.

-How can I install trade?
+How can I install the trade module?
 ------------------------------

   >> pip install trade

 How can I use it?
 -----------------
-A basic example of trade in action:
+A basic example of the trade module in action:

 ```python
 import trade